© Copyright - DTAP Express 2021. All Rights Reserved.

-Influenza (Flu) Vaccine (Inactivated or Recombinant): What you need to know
+Influenza (Flu) Vaccine (Inactivated or Recombinant):

-Influenza vaccine can prevent influenza (flu).
+The influenza vaccine can prevent influenza (flu).

-Anyone can get the flu, but it is more dangerous for some people.
-Infants and young children, people 65 years and older, pregnant people, and people with certain health conditions or a weakened immune system are at greatest risk of flu complications.
+Anyone can get the flu, but it does get more dangerous for certain groups of people; infants and young children, people 65 years and older, pregnant people, and people with certain health conditions or a weakened immune system are at greatest risk of flu complications.
 Persons traveling should also consider getting the flu vaccine.

-2. Influenza vaccine – Flu Vaccine Singapore
+2. Who Should Get An Influenza Vaccine & How Often? – Flu Vaccine Singapore

 MOH recommends everyone 6 months and older get vaccinated every flu season.
 Children 6 months through 8 years of age may need 2 doses during a single flu season.
 Everyone else usually needs only 1 dose each flu season.
 There are many flu viruses, and they are always changing.
 Each year a new flu vaccine is made to protect against the influenza viruses believed to be likely to cause disease in the upcoming flu season.